gkumarcoder/ng-demos/README.md

 --->Experience working with, or an interest in Agile Methodologies, such as Extreme Programming (XP) and Scrum

+--->Hands-on experience in analysis, design, coding, and implementation of complex, custom-built applications

 # Responsible For

 Building a complex, enterprise-transforming applications on diverse, high energy teams Using the latest tools and techniques